Beaver Wars: Beaver Wars begin

 In 1628, the Mohawks defeated the Mohicans, pushing them east of the Hudson River and establishing a monopoly of trade with the Dutch at Fort Orange, New Netherland.
 The Susquehannocks were also well armed by Dutch traders, and they effectively reduced the strength of the Delawares and managed to win a protracted war with Maryland colonists.
 By the 1630s, the Iroquois had become fully armed with European weaponry through their trade with the Dutch.

 The Iroquois relied on the trade for firearms and other highly valued European goods for their livelihood and survival.
-They used their growing expertise with the arquebus to good effect in their continuing wars with the Algonquins and Hurons, and other traditional enemies.
+They used their growing expertise with the arquebus to good effect in their continuing wars with the Algonquins and Wendat, and other traditional enemies.
 The French, meanwhile, outlawed the trading of firearms to their Indian allies, though they occasionally gave arquebuses as gifts to individuals who converted to Christianity.
-The Iroquois attacked their traditional enemies the Algonquins, Mahicans, Montagnais, and Hurons, and the alliance of these tribes with the French quickly brought the Iroquois into conflict directly with them.
+The Iroquois attacked their traditional enemies the Algonquins, Mahicans, Innu, and Wendat, and the alliance of these tribes with the French quickly brought the Iroquois into conflict directly with them.

 The expansion of the fur trade with Europe brought a decline in the beaver population in the region, and the animal had largely disappeared from the Hudson Valley by 1640.
 American Heritage Magazine notes that the growing scarcity of the beaver in the lands controlled by the Iroquois in the middle 17th century accelerated the wars.
-The center of the fur trade shifted north to the colder regions of southern Ontario, an area controlled by the Neutral and Huron tribes who were close trading partners with the French.
+The center of the fur trade shifted north to the colder regions of southern Ontario, an area controlled by the Neutral and Wendat tribes who were close trading partners with the French.